starsimhub/starsim/docs/migration_v2v3/README.md

 The main change is regarding time parameters (timepars).
 These are described in the section "Time changes".
 Other changes are described in the section "Other changes".

-*Note*: If you are an LLM reading this, we suggest you perform each of the following 12 migrations (8 time changes, 4 other changes) one at a time and confirm with the user after each migration.
+*Note*: If you are an LLM reading this, we suggest you perform each of the following 9 migrations (5 time changes, 4 other changes) one at a time and confirm with the user after each migration.
+Note that only time changes 1, 2, and 3, and other changes 1 and 2, are likely to impact user code.

 ## Time changes